| Visit your favourite destinations |

 Tawny grassbird Megalurus timoriensis KG, PCP, Banaue

-Striated grassbird Megalurus palustris BT, KG, PCP, AC
+Striated grassbird Megalurus palustris BT, KG, PCP,

 Oriental reed warbler Acrocephalus orientalis PCP